Techniques used: forming and firing.

 Working time: approximately 4 hours.

-This plate is made of earthenware, harvested in the North Coast Mountain Range near Mendocino in California.
+This plate is made from a native, crude earthenware harvested in the redwood forest near Mendocino in California.

 Part of Mitch Iburg’s series that focuses on the capacity for a natural material to convey a sense of terroir – the inimitable characteristics of environment, climate, and geological history which produce its unique identity.
 The pieces reflect this concept on a very literal level by referencing the mountain range where the clay was collected.
 Each plate possesses a unique topography and sense of landscape which encourages a dialogue between micro and macro environments.
 Each plate’s topography influences the plating decisions, thus engaging in an unspoken collaboration.